sagrawalx/teaching/wi24_math106/syllabus.md

 ## Accommodations

 If you experience disability-related barriers to your learning, please contact the [Office for Students with Disabilities](https://osd.ucsd.edu/) right away to have them provide a current Authorization for Accommodation (AFA).
-The AFA should be received at least one week in advance of the requested accommodations.
-We might be unable to accommodate late requests.
+The AFA should be received at least one week in advance of the requested accommodations, and ideally by the end of the first week of classes.
+We may be unable to accommodate late requests.

 ## Integrity

 Act with integrity.
 You'll learn more, and you'll be practicing good habits for ethical decisions that you'll have to make for the rest of your life.
 If you have a question about whether something class-related is integrous, just ask first.
-Academic integrity violations have to be reported and result in serious consequences, none of which is any fun for anyone involved, so please, just don't do it.
+Academic integrity violations have to be reported and result in serious consequences, none of which is any fun for anyone involved --- so please, just don't do it.

 ## Diversity